Risk-Team/CaboV_workshop/README.md

-# Introduction to the cloud-based environment CAVA Analytics to work with CORDEX-CORE climate models and other R libraries to access, analyse and visualize netCDF files in R
+# Introduction to the cloud-based environment CAVA Analytics: working with CORDEX-CORE climate models and other R libraries to access, analyse and visualize netCDF files in R

 In this workshop we will learn how to use [CAVA Analytics](https://github.com/Risk-Team/CAVA-Analytics) to access, analyse and visualize CORDEX-CORE climate models for any location in the world.
 We will also explore some R libraries that can be used to access the COPERNICUS marine data store.
 The workshop will allow partrecipants to understand how to use cloud-based services to perform meaningful analysis with netCDF files.
 Some examples will include ISIMIP impact models but also satellite products retrieved from COPERNICUS.